Best Investment & Stock Research Apps

 Free market news and beginner-friendly content

 MarketWatch, owned by Dow Jones, provides free market news, data, and personal finance content to millions of investors daily.
-The app features real-time market data, customizable watchlists, and a virtual stock trading game that helps beginners learn without risk.
-Its editorial coverage balances breaking market news with longer-form analysis and personal finance advice, making it well-suited for everyday investors.
+The app features real-time market data, customizable watchlists, and a virtual stock trading game that helps beginners learn without risk, backed by a clean editorial voice inherited from Dow Jones journalism.
+Its editorial coverage balances breaking market news with longer-form analysis and personal finance advice, making it well-suited for everyday investors who want news alongside actionable financial guidance rather than just headlines.
+Access is completely free, with no premium tier required to use the core features.
+The tradeoffs: ads are prevalent throughout the free experience, which can slow down reading, and the research tools themselves are minimal compared to dedicated platforms like TIKR or Koyfin — MarketWatch is built for news and education, not deep fundamental analysis.

 Pros